apache/incubator-brooklyn/brooklyn-docs/guide/start/managing.md

 To monitor progress on an application as it deploys, for example, one could use a shell loop:

 {% highlight bash %}
-$ while br app Tomcat ent TomcatServer:Wx7r activity | grep 'In progress' ; do sleep 1; echo ; date;
+$ while br app Tomcat ent tomcatServer activity | grep 'In progress' ; do sleep 1; echo ; date; done
-done
 {% endhighlight %}